Providing enrichment opportunities for high-potential students.

 OCF is pleased to offer school districts an opportunity to apply for a grant to fund in-school or extracurricular programs that provide enrichment opportunities for high-potential students and other children who show a capacity for high achievement.

-Our current request for proposal describes program goals, the application process and national research about excellence in programming for high-potential students.
+Our current request for proposals describes program goals, the application process and national research about excellence in programming for high-potential students.
 Competitive proposals will fulfill the program goals, incorporate research-based and innovative strategies, and integrate program planning with program evaluation in mind.
 Average grant awards are expected to range from $3,000 to $7,000 each.

 - Eligible applicants include schools, public agencies and 501(c)(3) nonprofits in Lane, Linn, Benton, Douglas, Tillamook and Lincoln counties.